The Ideal Push Day Workout Routine for Men: Better Yourself Today

 Friday: Upper body pull/lower body push (barbell curls, single arm rows, elevated step-ups)

-If you are looking to make maximum gains and mix up your workouts, a push-pull routine might be exactly what you need to succeed.
-This program is easy to follow and provides excellent results in the fastest amount of time.
 Along with putting in the effort at the gym, be sure to fuel your body correctly to get the muscle growth you want to see.
 A great way to do this is by enlisting the help of Clean Eatz Kitchen.